max-bytes/omnikeeper/docs/source/build-and-packaging.md

 # Build and Packaging

 omnikeeper is built and distributed as two main docker images, one backend/core image and one technical frontend image.
 Additionally, omnikeeper supports [[plugins|plugins]] that enhance the featureset of omnikeeper.
 These plugins are built separately and then added to omnikeeper during buildtime.
-There are two types of plugins:
--  Plugins for extending the backend/core, written in .Net and distributed as nupkg packages
-- Plugins for extending the technical frontend, written in JavaScript and distributed as npm packages

 All plugins are published in the [[omnikeeper github packages section|https://github.com/orgs/max-bytes/packages?repo_name=omnikeeper]].

-The reason for the split between frontend and backend is mainly technical.
-It's hard to include and distribute frontend code inside of backend packages and vice versa.
-Because of this split, a single omnikeeper enhancement is often spread into two plugins, one for the backend/core, one for the technical frontend.

 During the build process, client libraries for working with omnikeeper's REST API are generated as well.
 These client libraries are created for different languages/technologies such as:
 - Python